miku/nntour/MN.md

 ----

-Another gif idea: Show, how the weight are become like tempates over the course of learning the weights.
+Another gif idea: Show, how the weight are become like templates over the course of learning the weights.

 * like in https://www.youtube.com/watch?v=hAeos2TocJ8?t=40m30s